The 8 Main Limitations of ChatGPT

 As mentioned when discussing long-form content, without the proper guidance, ChatGPT’s responses will often be in list forms.
 For instance, it’ll give a general overview of the topic, and then it’ll define certain terms and give recommendations.
 Here’s an example:

 ChatGPT sometimes writes in longer prose unless prompted otherwise.
+ChatGPT sometimes produces run-on sentences by connecting too many clauses with conjunctions.
 Its sensitivity to grammatical errors, typos, and misspellings is limited as well.

 How to Ensure ChatGPT Provides Superior Answers